Ben-0-mad/YT-TMS-Finder/README.md

 5. In case you have any problems with installing PyAudio, please check out [this](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error)

-6. To install the chromedriver on linux: please go see [here](https://makandracards.com/makandra/29465-install-chromedriver-on-linux)
+6. To install the chromedriver on Linux: please go see [here](https://makandracards.com/makandra/29465-install-chromedriver-on-linux)

 7. Then do: ```python find_stable.py```